CodeSlicing/pure-swift-ui/README.md

 - [1.1.0][tag-1.1.0] Update SFSymbols to latest version (1.1 (16))
 - [1.2.0][tag-1.2.0] Add constants for preview device names and add support for SFSymbolName to UIImage
 - [1.3.0][tag-1.3.0] Add deprecated SFSymbols with availability
+- [1.4.0][tag-1.4.0] Add alignment to greedy modifiers and Image specific modifiers to SFSymbol

 ## Licensing